Robert Erickson: As a composer

 He also has an album Pacific Sirens on New World Records.

 He wrote Ricercar a 5 for Trombones for Stuart Dempster.
 The piece uses baroque imitation as well as singing, whistling, fanfares, slides, and other extended techniques.

+His final work is Music for Trumpet, Strings, and Tympani (1990).

+Other activities

+He is the author of the book The Structure of Music: A Listener's Guide, which he claimed helped him overcome a "contrapuntal obsession", and Sound Structure in Music (1975), an important early attempt to systematically study timbre in music.

+Erickson also served as Music Director of KPFA radio in Berkeley from 1955 to 1957 and as a director of the Pacifica Foundation, KPFA's parent body, for several years thereafter.

 Recognition and awards

 He received several Yaddo fellowships in the fifties and sixties, a Guggenheim Fellowship in 1966, a Ford Foundation fellowship, was elected as a fellow of the Institute for Creative Arts of the University of California in 1968, and his string quartet Solstice won the 1985 Friedham Award for Chamber Music.
+He also received awards from the National Endowment for the Arts and the American Academy.

 There are two books about Erickson's life and music: Thinking Sound Music: The Life and Work of Robert Erickson by Charles Shere and Music of Many Means: Sketches and Essays on the Music of Robert Erickson by Robert Erickson and John MacKay.

-Illness, death and final works
+Illness and death

-He suffered from a wasting muscle disease, polymyositis, and was bedridden and in pain for fifteen years before his death; his final work was Music for Trumpet, Strings, and Tympani (1990).
-He died in San Diego, California, aged 80.
+He suffered from a wasting muscle disease, polymyositis, and was bedridden and in pain for fifteen years before his death.
+He died in San Diego in 1997, California, aged 80.